HMuraja/p5-book-review/README.md

     - [x] **Acceptance Criteria :** Display edit/delete option only for the logged in users.
 - **How the Criteria was tested**:
     - When user was logged in a review form was rendered under the review on the review page, if user is not logged in comment form is absent and not accessible.
-    - Leave a comment form was easy and straighforward to fill, field for the text and submit for creating the comment instance.
+    - Leave a comment form was easy and straightforward to fill, field for the text and submit for creating the comment instance.
-    - Clicking submit generated comment instance successfully and the comment was visbile underneath the form.
+    - Clicking submit generated comment instance successfully and the comment was visible underneath the form.
     - All comments left state clearly the name of the owner, date created and the comment itself.
-    - Edit icon was clearly visible for the logged in owner of the comment, and cliking the icon opens a menu with two option edit and delete.
+    - Edit icon was clearly visible for the logged in owner of the comment, and clicking the icon opens a menu with two option edit and delete.
     - Editing opens a edit form, with simple edit field with the text and submit button.
-Submit successfully upated the comment.
+Submit successfully updated the comment.
     - Clicking delete successfully deleted the comment.
     - Also the comment counter on each review was updated once a comment was edited or deleted.